 Most KM projects aim at creating large, homogeneous knowledge repositories, in which corporate knowledge is made explicit, collected, represented and organised, according to a single - supposedly shared - conceptual schema.
-Such a schema, called for example knowledge map, is meant to represent a shared conceptualisation of corporate knowledge, and thus to enable communication and knowledge sharing across the entire organisation.
-The typical outcome of this kind of projects is the creation of an Enterprise Knowledge Portal (EKP), a (web-based) interface which provides an unique access point to corporate knowledge.
+Such a schema is meant to represent a shared conceptualisation of corporate knowledge, and thus to enable communication and knowledge sharing across an entire organisation.
+The typical outcome of this kind of project is the creation of an Enterprise Knowledge Portal (EKP), a (webbased) interface which provides a unique access point to corporate knowledge.

 In the paper, we argue that this approach reflects an objectivistic epistemology, as it presupposes that all contextual, subjective, and social aspects of knowledge can be eliminated in favour of an objective and general codification, and that this abstract and general knowledge can be shared and reused independently from the individuals or the organisational units (i.e. teams, work-groups, communities) in which it was created.
-If, on the one hand, this assumption is coherent with traditional organisational models and paradigms of control, on the other hand, it seems incompatible with many theories of knowledge, where subjective and social aspects of knowledge are considered as it essential features.
+If, on the one hand, this assumption is coherent with traditional organisational models and paradigms of control, on the other hand, it seems incompatible with many theories of knowledge, where subjective and social aspects of knowledge are viewed as essential features.
 We argue that this incoherence between the high level architecture of KM systems and the nature of knowledge may explain, at least partially, why many KM systems are deserted by users.
-We propose a different approach - called Distributed Knowledge Management (DKM) - in which subjectivity and sociality are taken as irreducible aspects of knowledge, and are viewed as a potential source of value, rather than as a problem to overcome [6].
-In DKM, an organisation is viewed as a "constellation" of organisational units, represented at a designing level by knowledge nodes: autonomous and locally managed knowledge sources.
-In this approach, a system for KM becomes a tool that must support two qualitatively different processes: the autonomous management of knowledge which is produced locally within a single knowledge node (principle of autonomy), and the coordination of the different knowledge nodes without a centrally defined semantics (principle of coordination).
+We follow a different approach - called Distributed Knowledge Management (DKM) - in which subjectivity and sociality are viewed as a potential source of value, rather than as a problem to overcome [6].
+Our proposal is to model an organisation as a "constellation" of knowledge nodes, namely autonomous and locally managed knowledge sources.
+In this approach, a KM system becomes a tool that must support two qualitatively different processes: the autonomous management of knowledge which is locally produced within a single knowledge node (principle of autonomy), and the coordination of the different knowledge nodes without a centrally defined semantics (principle of coordination).
 In the last part of the paper, we describe the high level architecture of a system which supports this distributed approach from a technological point of view.